-But staying compliant can be especially tough when hiring remote employees in other states.
-States have different requirements for employers, and there’s a lot to keep track of.
-Here's a brief overview of some of the rules to keep in mind when hiring in a new state.
+Are you managing employees that have relocated to other areas?
+Perhaps you’re hiring new employees from areas outside the vicinity of the office.
+Staying compliant can be tough in both of these scenarios, especially considering the fact that different states have different requirements for employers.
+There’s a lot to keep track of, so we’ve put together a brief overview of some of the rules to keep in mind when hiring in a new state.

 We've built a guide with tips on hiring remote employees and staying compliant while doing so.
 Download our ebook on How to Hire Remotely.

 While the above isn’t a comprehensive list of all the legal requirements you need to consider, it should give you an idea of some of the things you’ll need to account for when hiring employees in a new state (or across several states).
 Make sure to thoroughly research what rules apply for the states your employees are in to ensure your business remains compliant.